 Do you believe that the growing middle class in Asia will lead to more disposable income and more motor vehicle and life insurance policies being required?
 There are companies that stand to benefit from nearly every scenario or trend around the world and fortunately there are investment options that you can take advantage of also.

 Hybrid investments are essentially a method for companies to borrow money from investors in exchange for coupon payments.
 The name Hybrid is due to the investment’s ability to contain characteristics of both debt and equity investments, and is generally regarded as a more conservative investment than shares in the company itself.

 Like an investment in debt, typically there is a promise to pay a rate of return until a certain date.
 There can also be features that resemble equities, however often, a future ‘call’ date where capital is offered back to the investor at a pre-determined rate.
 We have found a select few Hybrid securities to be worthy of an investment including some offered by Australian banks and Health Care providers that can offer franking credits as an added bonus.

 Bonds are a small step up the risk curve from Term Deposits and are utilised in portfolios to reduce the overall volatility of your SMSF funds.
 Governments and companies from all around the world are regularly seeking additional cash to fund expansion projects, and bonds are a method by which investors can loan them money in exchange for regular interest payments.

 It should be mentioned that not all bonds are created equal.
 Some global governments and companies are certainly riskier than others.
-And whilst past performance is not a reliable indicator of future performance, some bond fund managers have been returning as much as 8.34% per year to their clients over the last 10 years after fees.
-Bonds are a good way to stabilise
+Whilst past performance is not a reliable indicator of future performance, some bond fund managers have been returning as much as 8.34% per year to their clients over the last 10 years after fees.
+Bonds are a good way to stabilise.

 Australia’s most favoured asset class is most commonly referred to as ‘bricks and mortar’.
 Property has its own specific risks and challenges that will need to be considered before investing in property through your SMSF.